ahanis/MATLAB-Programming-Exercises/README.md

 ## Question 4: Prime Pairs Function

 Write a function called `prime_pairs` that returns the smallest prime number `p` smaller than 100,000 such that `(p + n)` is also prime, where `n` is a scalar integer and is the sole input argument to the function.
 If no such number exists, then the function returns -1.
 You may use the built-in functions `primes` and `isprime`.
 Note that an efficient solution to this problem, such as the one the grader uses, takes a fraction of a second, but depending on how you do it, yours may be significantly slower.

+## Question 5: Bell Triangle Function

+Write a function called `bell` that returns the first `n` rows of the Bell triangle, where `n` is an input argument.
+For a precise definition, see [Bell triangle on Wikipedia](http://en.wikipedia.org/wiki/Bell_triangle).
+The function must return an `n`-by-`n` array where the top left triangle contains the Bell triangle with each row of the Bell triangle positioned diagonally—bottom-left-to-upper-right—and the bottom right triangle contains only zeros.
+If `n` is not a positive integer, the function returns an empty array.

+## Question 6: MATLAB Game Development

+Create an innovative game using MATLAB that prompts the user to choose a level (e.g., easy, intermediate, or difficult).
+The program should be user-friendly, useful, and creative.
+It should guide the player with proper instructions to play.
+Describe what is new or extended (if based on any existing game) in your game as this will be one of the main contributions to this program.
+Congratulate the player if they get the correct answer or alert the user of the correct move if the game is played incorrectly.
+The game program should also keep track of the highest score with the name of the player, displaying these running totals at the end of the game.
+You must decompose your solution into small functions, each of which performs a specific task.